zyona3/gaf/README.md

 # gaf

-Draw ASCII bar charts from a file
+Draw ASCII bar charts with a file

 ## Installation